|

 Russ

-was a four sport all-star in High School and starting
+was a four sport all-star in High School and starting pitcher

-fielder with quick feet. |
+quick feet. |

 |